The-Gentleman/fetch_rewards_project/README.md

 Models and migrations that have AR associations that are functional A seeded DB

+What I need to do:
+-create an add transaction page
+-create a spend points page
+-create a payers and balances page

 9/30 TO DO
-[] Display clickable names on home screen
+[] Display current balances
-[] then be taken to that payers page where their points are displayed
+[] Create add points functionality